 For example, if you learn that your well-intentioned comment had a negative impact on a person you were trying to support, instead of acting defensively or shying away from similar situations in the future (which many people often do!), you can embrace the mistake as a chance to learn.
 Don’t be afraid to take constructive criticism.
 Too often, difficult conversations are shut down because people get uncomfortable, anxious, or scared they’ll say the wrong thing.
 Instead of letting those feelings stifle important conversations, let them help you grow as an ally.

 Take Action Regularly.

-Finally, being an effective ally requires finding ways to use your privilege to lift up marginalized groups, and support the work they’ve been doing for decades.
-Being an effective ally is not about offering unsolicited advice about how you think change should happen, it’s about using your position to communicate your stance as an ally, denounce inequity when you see it, and provide people with the support, tools, and resources they need to promote change themselves.
+Finally, being an effective ally requires finding ways to use your own power and privilege to lift up an underrepresented group, and support the work they’ve been doing for decades.
+Not everyone has been given the same advantages and it is important to recognize that.
+Being an effective ally is not about offering unsolicited advice about how you think change should happen.
+It’s about using your position to communicate your stance as an ally, denounce inequity when you see it, and provide people with the support, tools, and resources they need to promote change themselves.
 It also means bringing people who look like you along in the allyship journey so that more people are ready to take action against inequity—and holding yourself and others accountable to higher standards.

 Allies play a pivotal role in creating an inclusive environment.
 Using your privilege to denounce inequity and advocate for others is needed now more than ever, as marginalized groups are disproportionately impacted by economic downturns.
-Helping employees build allyship skills is a key lever to promote inclusion in a particularly challenging time; investing in the development of those skills now can foster better relationships and strengthen organizations as we navigate changing norms.
+Helping employees build allyship skills is a key lever to creating an inclusive workplace in a particularly challenging time.
+Investing in the development of those skills now can foster better relationships and strengthen organizations as we navigate changing norms.